 Then I thought to myself, wouldn’t it be cool to make antipasto table runner for all of my friends to gather at the table around?
 I went to Home Depot and picked out a nice sized piece of wood that wasn’t too thick or thin.
 I sanded it down and treated it.
 Super easy!!!
 You can also go to a local lumber store and they can cut it to the exact size you want.

-Antipasto Board Table Runner (Antipasti Platter)
+How to make an Antipasto Board Table Runner (Antipasti Platter)

 What do you put on an Antipasto Platter?

 Once you make your antipasto platter, fill it with nuts, cheese, meats, fruit, pickles, olives, dips, crackers, etc….
 Have fun with it.
 Next, mix in little finger foods and tapas.
-Here are some fun suggestions:
+Here are some additional fun suggestions:

 - Bacon Wrapped Dates Stuffed with Manchego